rzel100/tweezel/README.md

 - [x] New Icon !.
 Thanks To My Friend...
 - [x] Many Daisy UI Theme Now...
 Try It Out...
 - [x] New Code Editor...
 Using Code Mirror... :)
-- [x] Now It Released On Play Store...
-Try It Out...
+- [x] ~Now It Released On Play Store...
+Try It Out...~
 - [x] You Can Import Image Now...
 And Use It On Your Story...
 - [x] Error Detection...
 It Will Notice You Where The Passage Path Error On The Story...
+- [x] Now It Use Online Source Of Story Formats Instead Of Local...
+- [x] Experimental : Now You Can Use Custom Story Formats.
+(Probably Not Work At All...
+Tested Only To Official Format...)

 <hr>